ChrisFederico/extractor/README.md

 ## 📝 Notes

-Works well with most news sites, blogs, and editorial portals.
-Some particularly complex sites may not be fully supported.
+The extractor works well with most news websites, blogs, and editorial platforms.
+However, certain sites with complex layouts, multi-page articles, or dynamically loaded content (e.g. paywalls triggered after scrolling) may not be fully supported.

 ---